Course Syllabus

 Welcome: Welcome to the Hybrid Interpersonal Skills in Helping Relationships course!
 I'm excited to join you on this journey of developing essential skills for effective communication and meaningful connections.
 This course blends the flexibility of online learning with the dynamic interaction of in-person sessions to offer a comprehensive experience.
 Together, we'll explore key concepts and practice techniques that are crucial in helping relationships.
 Your engagement and growth are our top priorities, and I look forward to a collaborative and enriching semester.

-I am dedicated to fostering a learning environment integrating clinical expertise, social justice, and personal reflection.
-By promoting curiosity and critical thinking, I aim to help students become ethical, compassionate, and culturally aware practitioners.
-I also aim to inspire students to refine their identities and commit to lifelong learning, advocacy, and the healing power of creative expression.
+Teaching Philosophy: I see learning as a relational, transformative process as an educator and art therapist.
+Each student offers unique insights that enrich a collaborative, authentic, inclusive, student-centered space for exploring theory, practice, and self-awareness.
+Counseling education goes beyond knowledge; it emphasizes embodying field principles through experiential learning, reflection, and inquiry.
+I encourage deep engagement, risk-taking, and viewing mistakes as growth opportunities.
+Learning thrives when interactive, process-focused, and responsive to students and communities' needs.
+I am committed to creating a learning environment that blends clinical expertise, social justice, and personal reflection.
+By fostering curiosity and critical thinking, I aim to help students become ethical, compassionate, and culturally aware practitioners.
+I also want students to develop their identities and embrace lifelong learning, advocacy, and the healing power of creative expression.

 About this Course